BITS-VIB/NGS-Variant-Analysis-training-2020/data/README.md

 Most files can be fetched from the Broad BUNDLE ftp site with the script [get_bundle.sh](https://raw.githubusercontent.com/BITS-VIB/NGS-Variant-Analysis-training-2020/master/scripts/get_bundle.sh)

-Additional files were created for this traiing and can be fetched from this repo in [addedrefs.tgz](https://github.com/BITS-VIB/NGS-Variant-Analysis-training-2020/raw/master/data/addedrefs.tgz) and expanded in the **reference** folder where bundle files have been saved.
+Additional files were created for this traiing and can be fetched from this repo in [addedrefs.tgz](https://github.com/BITS-VIB/NGS-Variant-Analysis-training-2020/raw/master/data/addedrefs.tgz).
+The above script should have taken care of adding this files to the local **reference** folder together with the bundle data.

 ## addedrefs.tgz